loie/Alcuin/README.md

 # Alcuin
 ####REST API in PHP for the lazy ones

-alcuin creates the database schema and the corresponding PHP classes for you.
+Alcuin creates the database schema and the corresponding PHP classes for you.
 All it needs, is a JSON configuration file and a working PHP environment, and you're ready to go.

-###What can alcuin do fo you?
+###What can Alcuin do fo you?
 Facing the problem, that you want an easy way to create a REST service, with user authentification but the initial inertia is too big, so that you use full-stack web application frameworks like Codeigniter.
 And other, also great frameworks like Laravel need the command like to be installed.
 But you don't have access to the command line, because you use a simple hosting service.

 This is, where Alcuin steps in and saves the day.